 3. Predicting Ovulation or Normal Basal Body Temperature

-You can also use menstrual tracker in case you do not remember your cycle dates.
+You can also use the menstrual tracker in case you do not remember your cycle dates.

 There are numerous Factors That Affect Temperature.
 Make sure you are taking these factors into consideration while recording your BBT.